nextflow-io/nextflow/docs/dsl1.md

 ## Processes and workflows

 In DSL1, a process definition is also the process invocation.
 Process inputs and outputs are connected to channels using `from` and `into`.
-Here is the {ref}`getstarted-first` example written in DSL1:
+Here is the {ref}`your-first-script` example written in DSL1:

 ```groovy
 nextflow.enable.dsl=1